supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. In the **Enter password** dialog box, copy and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

     >**Note:** If you receive a message "The operation could not be completed.
 Please try again later.
-If the problem persists, contact Microsoft support." just click **OK** to continue.
+If the problem persists, contact Microsoft support."
+Click **OK** to continue.

 1. If shown, close the Microsoft Defender XDR quick tour.